AltahhanAi/Data_Science/docs/content/unit4/04_02f_regression_models.md

   <figcaption><strong>Figure 4.19</strong> Model overfitting.</figcaption>
 </figure>

-The fgures above show the effect behaviour of overfitting and underfitting on a linear model with a polynomial basis.
+The figures above show the effect behaviour of overfitting and underfitting on a linear model with a polynomial basis.
 The fitted function that we sampled the data from is a sin wave function.

 As we can see the data (blues dots as usual) is non-linear (we cannot represent it with a straight line).
-We can see in the above figure that when the model is not sufficiently capable (such when we use no basis, which is considered a linear model with degree 1 polynomial basis) we get underfitting because the straight line underfit or incapable to come close enough to the actual dataset.
+We can see in the above figure that when the model is not sufficiently capable (such when we use no basis, which is considered a linear model with degree 1 polynomial basis) we get underfitting because the straight line underfits or is incapable of coming close enough to the actual dataset.
 When the model is too complex such as when we use a polynomial of degree 15 we get overfitting, because the model is trying to fit every single data point as perfectly as possible, the results is not great and the generalisation of both cases of overfitting and underfitting is poor.
 On the other hand when the model complexity is just right as in the middle with a polynomial of degree 4 we get an excellent approximation and the model generalisation ability is maximum.

 ##Least Squares for Regression with Regularisation